Hyphaeic/HPL/README.md

 1. **Publish a dated statement** acknowledging the license terms at a public URL
 2. **Notify the Licensor** within 30 days at the address in the NOTICE file

-Failure to comply doesn't automatically terminate the license, but it's evidence of bad faith in any enforcement proceeding.
+Failure to comply doesn't automatically terminate the license, but it may be evidence of bad faith in any enforcement proceeding.

 ---